IDMNYU/audiolab/docs/synths.md

 <img src = "./img/TTSH_2_5.png" height="300px" title="Phones/Power" alt="Phones/Power">

-On the lower right of the ARP 2600 is the power switch for the synthesizer, next to the right speaker.
+On the lower right of the TTSH is the power switch for the synthesizer, next to the right speaker.
 The headphone jack for the synthesizer is there as well, just below the power switch.
 On the left of the speaker is a vertical slider for its volume.

 [back to top](#top)